nehatkr/DevHive-Backend/README.md

 -created a userSchema methods to jwt token
 -created userSchema methods to comparePassword
--now creating apis for different routes (aap.use and router.use  is the same thing)
+-now creating apis for different routes (aap.use and router.use  is the same thing) -created a logout api also , it can be more complicated in big applications